 At Monumetric, we care a lot about what type of ads you are seeing on your site.
 We don’t employ pop-up ads and routinely block ads that don’t serve our sites well.
-If our publishers see ads they don’t like they can work with their account rep to block that ad.
+If our publishers see ads they don’t like , they can work with their account rep to block that ad.
+We pride ourselves in putting the publisher first, always.

-Nathan Putnam answered this question: We care deeply about your sites and ultimately their performance, so every security or malware issue is taken very seriously.
+Out network is built on quality, so if you ever see an ad that appears spammy you should always let our team know.
+After all, our success depends on your success.
+Your and sites performance matters, so every security or malware issue is taken very seriously.
 Whenever you have a concern it is fully reviewed by our support team.
 We wanted to help prevent ads like this and how you can avoid/prevent them.

 Myths about ad serving and malware/spyware

-Malware: If you get a pop up that your flash plugin or any other plugin is out of date.
-DO NOT EVER CLICK ON IT.
+Malware: Pop ups that your flash plugin or any other plugin is out of date are most likely malware.
+DO NOT EVER CLICK ON these.
 If you hover over the pop-up example above you’d see the click through URL is not from Adobe.
-If you’re concerned about your flash player, go to adobe and update it: (http://get.adobe.com/flashplayer/) only go to adobe.com.
+If you’re concerned about your flash player, go to adobe and update it: (http://get.adobe.com/flashplayer/) only at adobe.com

-If you install a program from a sketchy source on your browser it can do all sorts of bad things including put malware on your site when you’re logged into it.
+If you install a program from a sketchy source on your browser it will have access to do a number of destructive things including putting malware on your site when you’re logged into it.

-Surveys are different.
-The pop-up pictured above is from a company recently purchased by Nielsen (http://www.nielsen.com/us/en.html).
+Surveys: The pop-up pictured above is from a company recently purchased by Nielsen (http://www.nielsen.com/us/en.html).
 They are used for real market research and are sent through Google, ComScore and many, many other companies.
-We have blocked them through the ad side but it can still come through some of your plugins, widgets or analytics tools depending on their ties to Nielsen.
+We have blocked them through the ad side, but it can still come through some of your plugins, widgets or analytics tools depending on their ties to Nielsen.

 How can you opt out?